CrackedThing/RC7/README.md

 ## 📝 Supported Scripts
 RC7 is compatible with a variety of scripts, including:

-Dex
+Dex-
-Ro-Xploit 6.0
+Ro-Xploit 6.0-
-Infinite Yeild
+Infinite Yeild-

 ## ❗ Disclaimer